Saved for Later.org

 Welcome to the Saved for Later blog.
 My name is Brian Michael Kindall.

 2,000 years after His ministry, Jesus Christ has followers, both living and dead, numbering in the several billions.
-This population is made up of people raised on the faith since their youth, as well as people who, after being atheists their whole lives, later decided to follow Jesus as an adult.
+This population is made up of people raised on the faith since their youth, as well as people who, after being non-believers their whole lives, later decided as adults to follow Jesus.

 This is where you and I come in.
 We were saved later in life…Saved for Later.

 There are exceptions, of course, but how well do they communicate a Christian message to someone who either strongly doubted or didn’t believe in Christianity at all just a short time ago?

 If this sounds like you, then you want to read this blog!

 Our new faith is a fragile thing and is not to be taken lightly, and yet the classes and programs one might expect to be waiting for us – considering the lifelong teaching made available to the children of existing church members – are simply few and far between by comparison.

 - We will explore and discuss the gift of faith that has been given to us after a life of disbelief.

 - We will speak to one another about our reasons for disbelief in a language that we understand.

 - We will confront the differences between the teachings and actions of Jesus Christ and the teachings and actions of Christians, and what those differences represent.